Table of Contents

 Dollar Cost Averaging Disadvantages

-But there are some drawbacks to dollar cost averaging.
+There are some drawbacks to dollar cost averaging.
 In some cases, investing a lump sum may net you a higher return over time.
-Although DCA works well in terms of helping to manage the impact of volatility, the reality is that over the course of many years, the market trends upward, as the average market return shows.
+Although DCA may work well for managing volatility’s impact, over the long-term the market has historically trended upward, as average market return data shows.
+The average return of the S&P 500 over approximately the past seven decades is about 10% annually, or 6% to 7% when adjusted for inflation.

 When you use any kind of “set it and forget it” strategy, you run the risk of missing out on certain market opportunities.
 You can also miss out on any red flags.
-Although the upside of dollar cost averaging is its consistency, the potential downside is that you may be less aware if there are new opportunities — or the need to avoid losses.
+Although the upside of dollar cost averaging is its consistency, the potential downside is that you may be less aware if there are new opportunities — or heightened risk.

-In addition, if the price of the asset keeps rising, you’ll end up buying fewer shares than you would have if you’d purchase it at the lower price with a lump sum.
+In addition, if the price of the asset keeps rising, you may end up buying fewer shares than you would have if you’d purchase it at the lower price with a lump sum.

 Last, dollar cost averaging doesn’t solve the problem of rebalancing a portfolio — which any investors might consider doing regularly to ensure their portfolio aligns with their risk tolerance.